tuwukee/blab/README.md

 A debugging tool.

-The gem allows to trace local variables and memory usage for a specific Ruby code.
-It's rather experemental and is intended for use in a development environment only. \
+The gem allows to trace local variables and memory usage for Ruby code (MRI 2.6+). \
+It's extremely experemental and is intended for use in a development environment only. \
 Blab is inspired by [PySnooper](https://github.com/cool-RR/PySnooper).